Perfect Pairings & Recipes for

 Which Cheese Go With Raisin?

-For raisin, choose cheese that enrich its earthiness or enrich its acrid bitterness.
-Taleggio and goat cheese offer vibrant, clean counterpoints, their verdant freshness lifting the palate.
-Roquefort add a gentle, oniony brightness, while feta introduces a sophisticated, anise-tinged elegance.
+Choose cheese that enrich its earthiness or enrich its acrid bitterness.
+Taleggio and blue cheese offer vibrant, clean counterpoints, their verdant freshness lifting the palate.
+Roquefort add a gentle, oniony brightness, while mature cheddar introduces a sophisticated, anise-tinged elegance.

 Alternatively, embrace cheese that harmonise with raisin's herbalness.
-The addition of cotija, with its subtle asparagus notes, can complement the chamomile beautifully, while grana padano lends an animalic richness.
+The addition of feta, with its subtle asparagus notes, can complement the chamomile beautifully, while pecorino romano lends a pungent aroma.

 How Flavonomics Works